Thomas Le Marchant Gosselin: Post-captain

 On 2 February 1804 Gosselin's employment was again assisted by his relationship with the now Admiral Cornwallis, taking command of his flag ship, the ship-of-the-line HMS Ville de Paris in the Channel Fleet.
 In early 1804 he also very briefly commanded the frigate HMS Argo.
 Gosselin served in Ville de Paris until September when he was given command of the frigate HMS Latona and the inshore squadron of the Brest blockade.
 Latona's captures under Gosselin included the 12-gun Spanish privateer Amphion on 22 October 1805.
 For his service commanding the inshore squadron Gosselin received the thanks of Admiral Cornwallis, Admiral Lord Gardner, and Vice-Admiral Sir Charles Cotton.
 On 4 February 1806 he assumed command of the ship-of-the-line HMS Audacious in the squadron of Rear-Admiral Sir Richard Strachan at Plymouth.
-On 19 May the squadron sailed to pursue a French squadron of six ships-of-the-line commanded by Jérôme Bonaparte to the West Indies, and by 8 August Gosselin and Audacious were cruising off Madeira and the Canary Islands.Marshall, Royal Naval Biography, p.
-419 Less than a week after this Audacious was sailing to the north of Barbados when she was totally dismasted in the Great Coastal hurricane of 1806.
+On 19 May the squadron sailed to pursue a French squadron of six ships-of-the-line commanded by Jérôme Bonaparte to the West Indies, and by 8 August Gosselin and Audacious were cruising off Madeira and the Canary Islands.
+Less than a week after this Audacious was sailing to the north of Barbados when she was totally dismasted in the Great Coastal hurricane of 1806.

 By 1807 Gosselin had returned Audacious to the Channel Fleet in which he served until the beginning of 1808 when he moved to the blockade of Ferrol.
 Audacious escorted the army of Lieutenant-General Sir John Moore from the Downs to Sweden to fight in the Finnish War, but disagreements with Gustav IV Adolf meant that Gosselin and Audacious escorted Moore's army back in July.
 In August Gosselin convoyed a large body of troops to Portugal with Lieutenant-General Sir Harry Burrard as his personal guest on Audacious, as the general went to supersede Lieutenant-General Sir Arthur Wellesley.
 After debarking the soldiers, Gosselin joined Vice-Admiral Cotton off the Tagus.
 Gosselin and Audacious continued there until the retreat of the army of Lieutenant-General Moore to Corunna in January 1809, when he assisted in escorting the transports carrying Moore's army back to Britain.
 The same month, Gosselin received the thanks of both Houses of Parliament for his unremitted exertions in doing so.
 The army dispatches on the Battle of Corunna were written by Lieutenant-General John Hope, Moore having been killed, on board Audacious.
 Gosselin resigned his command of Audacious in March 1809 and was subsequently appointed to command the ship-of-the-line HMS Cressy when she was launched in 1810, but Gosselin declined the command on the grounds of ill health.